victorbiga/engineering-management/README.md

 * [How to Hire](https://medium.com/swlh/how-to-hire-34f4ded5f176#.jxkz3wrs3): one of the best articles about hiring.
 * [The hiring post](http://sockpuppet.org/blog/2015/03/06/the-hiring-post/): another truly awesome post about hiring by Thomas Ptacek.
 * [This is why you never end up hiring good developers](http://qz.com/258066/this-is-why-you-dont-hire-good-developers/)
-* [The Single Most Sure-Fire Hiring Decision You Will Ever Make](http://behindthescenesrecruiter.com/post/82005145232/the-single-most-sure-fire-hiring-decision-you-will#.VxntfpN94UE) is about establishing an intern program.
+* [The single most sure-fire hiring decision you will ever make](http://behindthescenesrecruiter.com/post/82005145232/the-single-most-sure-fire-hiring-decision-you-will#.VxntfpN94UE) is about establishing an intern program.
 * [Engineering Management - Hiring](http://algeri-wong.com/yishan/engineering-management-hiring.html) explains why hiring should be your top priority.
 * [When we only hire the best means we only hire the trendiest](http://danluu.com/programmer-moneyball/)